Skip to content

 • StorageClass + PersistentVolumeClaim = Dynamically Created Persistent Volume

-• A PersistentVolumeClaim that does not reference a specific StorageClass will leverage the default StorageClass.
-(Of which there should only be 1, identified using kubernetes annotations.)
-Some Helm Charts allow a storage class to be explicitly specified so that multiple storage classes can be used simultaneously.
+• A PersistentVolumeClaim that does not reference a specific SC will leverage the default SC, of which there should only be one, identified using Kubernetes annotations.
+Some helm charts allow a SC to be explicitly specified so that multiple SCs can be used simultaneously.

 How To Check What Storage Classes Are Installed on Your Cluster📜

-• kubectl get storageclass can be used to see what storage classes are available on a cluster, the default will be marked as such.
+• kubectl get storageclass can be used to see what storage classes are available on a cluster; the default will be marked accordingly.
+NOTE: You can have multiple storage classes, but you should only have one default storage class.

 kubectl get storageclass